45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 9 to 11

-Agave is also known as century plant because they grow slowly and rarely bloom, but it doesn’t typically take a century to reach maturity.
-Plants growing in ideal conditions outdoors may bloom once in a 10 to 15-year period.
+Agave is also known as century plant because it grows slowly and rarely blooms, but it doesn’t typically take a century to reach maturity.
+Plants growing in ideal conditions outdoors may bloom once in a 10- to 15-year period.

-A blooming plant will send up a single tall flower stalk.
-After flowering, the plant dies, but it will probably have grown a few basal offshoots by this time, and you will still have a few plants to continue growing.
+A blooming plant sends up a single tall flower stalk.
+After flowering, the plant dies, but it will probably have grown a few basal offshoots by this time, and you will still have plants to continue growing.

 Bearberry